 The first Ensminger to come to America was Peter.
-He left Rotterdam aboard the Samuel with his wife, Maria Catherina Trautmann Ensminger, mother-in-law, Katharina Emmerich Trautmann, and four children, arriving in Pennsylvania in 1733.
+He left Rotterdam aboard the Samuel with his wife, Maria Catherina Trautmann Ensminger, his widowed mother-in-law, Katharina Emmerich Trautmann, and four children, arriving in Pennsylvania in 1733.
 Peter and Maria Catherina settled in Cocalico in Lancaster County, where two more children were born, and the family attended the Muddy Creek Lutheran Church.
 Peter was finally able to get 200 acres along Muddy Creek in 1738, but he died in 1739 at the age of 45.
-A few years later, Maria Catherina remarried.
+Maria Catherina remarried.

 In 1738, right before Peter died, his brother Nicholas and his family arrived in Pennsylvania on the Billender Thistle with another group of Palatines.
 Nicholas and his wife, Anna Ludwig, also settled in Cocalico in Lancaster County and attended the Muddy Creek Lutheran Church, where several of his children were baptized.
 His daughter Catherine Elizabeth, born in 1742, married Theobalt Mueller (Miller), and they became the parents of Valentine Miller, who later settled in Monroe County, Virginia (now West Virginia).

-Meanwhile, Peter’s son Philip, born in 1727, and his wife, Catherine Margaret Kessinger, had moved away from Pennsylvania to Maryland, but they also eventually settled in Monroe County, Virginia.
+Meanwhile, Peter’s son Philip, born in 1727, and his wife, Catherine Margaret Kessinger, had moved from Pennsylvania to Maryland, but they eventually settled in Monroe County, Virginia (now West Virginia).
 Philip served in the Revolutionary War and is listed as a Patriot with the Daughters of the American Revolution (DAR), which has verified that I am his descendant.
-Philip lived to the ripe old age of 80, and his will was probated in Monroe County.
-I am a direct descendant of two of his children: Susanna, mother of Elizabeth Miller, and Mary Elizabeth, who was the mother of Julia Hunter.
+Philip lived to the age of 80, and his will was probated in Monroe County.
+I am a direct descendant of two of his children: Susanna, mother of Elizabeth Miller, and Mary Elizabeth, the mother of Julia Hunter.
 In addition, I am a direct descendant of his uncle, Johannes Nicholas Ensminger.